 In Lebanon, where reproductive health can still be taboo, many might hesitate or find these virtual consultations less reassuring than their regular in-person checkup.

 In recent years, several telemedicine platforms have emerged in Lebanon, such as DRAPP, WhatsDoc, and NAWAT.
 DRAPP, WhatsDoc, and NAWAT offer a range of health services, including sexual and reproductive healthcare.
-However, NAWAT is specifically focused on SRHR services.
+However, NAWAT is specifically focused on SRH services.

 Founded in 2021, DRAPP allows online consultations between patients and doctors based in Lebanon and Egypt.